 Con: #4 Future Annual Leave Encashment May Be More Expensive

-Encourage Employees To Take Leave
+Encourage Employees To Take Their Annual Leave

 Besides just the accrual of annual leaves or being able to encash it, COVID-19 has also taken a toll on your and your employees’ well-being.
 For the better part of two years now, few people have been able to take a meaningful break.

 You can also lead by example, taking a few days off to spend precious time with your family.
 This may further encourage your employees to take their leaves.